gdavidbutler/decisionTableCompiler/README.md

 - Memory and execution time are constrained
 - Safety standards require deterministic behavior

-The included `power.dtc` is an early version of an actual aircraft power determination decision table.
+The included `power.dtc` is an early version of an actual twin-engine aircraft power determination decision table.

 ## How It Works